Home About WASA Project team Project Scope Presentations Data downloads Contact us

 Wind Atlas for South Africa

-One of SANEDI's Renewable Energy projects is the mapping of the wind resource in the country creating the Wind Atlas for South Africa (WASA).
-The main objective of the project is to develop and employ numerical wind atlas methods and develop capacity to enable large scale of exploitation of wind energy in South Africa.
-This includes dedicated wind resource assessment and siting tools for planning purposes i.e. a Numerical Wind Atlas and database for South Africa that can be used for feasibility studies in support of projects.
+One of SANEDI's Renewable Energy projects is the mapping of the wind resource in the country and creating the Wind Atlas for South Africa (WASA).
+The main objective of the project is to develop, verify and employ numerical wind atlas methods and to develop capacity to enable large scale of exploitation of wind energy in South Africa.
+This includes dedicated wind resource assessment and siting tools for planning purposes that can be used for feasibility studies in support of projects.
 The atlas will be freely available to all interested parties on the completion of the project.

 Read More...